 SystemGuard has its own DC power boundary.
-This means that even if the system power is off (power button of the system in the off position), SystemGuard is still powered on, as long as the unit is still plugged into a power outlet and the main power switch on the back of the system unit is on.
+This means that even if the system power is off (power button of the system in the off position), SystemGuard is still powered on, as long as the CPU enclosure still still has power.
 This allows control of the system even though the system is down.
-The only way to turn off the SystemGuard power is to turn off the main power switch at the back of the system unit or unplug the power cord.
+The only way to turn off the SystemGuard power is to remove the power from the CPU enclosure.
+When starting the entire system, remember to start the expansion cabinet first if one is connected.